jacksho-vfx/onepiece/docs/pipeline_overview.md

 This overview ties together the major OnePiece surfaces so you can decide how to host the services, harden integrations, and stage a rollout that complements your studio's workflow maturity.

+Need a sandbox to explore the surfaces before wiring production services?
+`tester present` launches the Trafalgar, Perona, and Uta demo applications with seeded pipeline manifests so architects can explore the orchestrator, dashboards, and browser control centre together. 【F:src/apps/tester/app.py†L1-L220】

 ## Recommended deployment topologies

 | Topology | When to choose it | Hosting approach | Operational notes |